 3. Be sure the induction-equipment has enough power to handle the mass of the parts being brazed.

-4. Use an induction-frequency that will allow you to heat the entire braze-joint area effectively and efficiently and not just the outside surface of the braze-joint.
+4. Use an induction-frequency that will allow you to heat the entire braze-joint area effectively and efficiently and not just the outside surface of the braze joint.

 EXAMPLE 1: If I wanted to harden the surface of a steel automotive crankshaft by induction heat-treating, what coupling distance and induction-frequency should I use?
-Generally speaking, you’d probably opt for close coupling distance (to more intensely heat only the outside surface of the part), as well as high frequency (since once again that would tend to keep the heating-intensity on the outside surface of the part).
+Generally speaking, you’d probably opt for close coupling distance (to more intense heat only the outside surface of the part), as well as high frequency (since once again that would tend to keep the heating-intensity on the outside surface of the part).

 EXAMPLE 2: If I wanted to braze the ends of two round bars together (such as shown in the horizontal braze-joint illustrated in Fig. 5), what coupling distance and induction-frequency should I use?
 Generally speaking, you’d probably opt for a wider coupling distance (to allow the heat to more slowly heat the part and let the heat penetrate into the joint), and a lower frequency (since that, too, will allow the heat to sink into the bar better than would high-frequency heating).